leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 cat <&3 &
 for i in {1..10}; do echo "hello" >&3; done
 ```
+(TCP Socket In C Pratical Guide for programers)
+It is important to realize that signals are not queued—a signal is
+either pending or it is not.
+If the same signal is delivered more than once while it is being
+handled, the handler is only executed once more after it completes the original execution.

    TODO, if we turn on two port in one thread, and the signal handler is busy with port-1 message handling, can it receive message from port-2 via the signal handler way?

    https://github.com/angrave/SystemProgramming/wiki/Signals,-Part-2:-Pending-Signals-and-Signal-Masks